venovako/libpvn/README.md

 Fortran (column-major) array order is assumed for the functions that operate on matrices.

-A function with the name ending with an underscore (`_`) should be callable from Fortran without an explicit interface.
+A function with the name ending with an underscore (`_`) should be callable from Fortran without an explicit interface, just by declaring it `EXTERNAL` (without the underscore), *except on Windows*.

 The correctly-rounded `cr_hypot[f]` and `cr_rsqrt[f]` functions might optionally be used if provided by, e.g., the [CORE-MATH](https://core-math.gitlabpages.inria.fr) project.
 If their implementation is to be linked with, set the `CR_MATH` variable in a `[g]make` invocation to the cloned `core-math` source code directory path.